 Róisín Kelly’s Mercy is an attempt to reconcile her Catholic background with her pagan heritage, transcending the limits of a world in which everything is connected.
 Both intimate and political, this powerful debut collection combines a passionate exploration of self with an awestruck confrontation of wilderness.

-‘Mercy by Róisín Kelly is a debut that approaches both the person and the political with passionate physicality.
-Here is a book that repositions the erotic in the poem in a manner that Eavan Boland would surely have appreciated… Mercy demonstrates a heady mixture of lyric earthiness and flight, and reclaims the lyric space as one of female desire… Although these poems deal with self and identity, Kelly is a poet alive to the wider world of today, and a poet who refuses to create a polite disconnect between the worlds of past and present… Kelly is a fearless poet, whose innovative use of the lyric form refreshes a tradition in danger of becoming moribund in Ireland.’ —Jessica Traynor, Poetry Ireland Review
+‘Mercy by Róisín Kelly is a debut that approaches both the personal and the political with passionate physicality.
+Here is a book that repositions the erotic in the poem in a manner that Eavan Boland would surely have appreciated… Mercy demonstrates a heady mixture of lyric earthiness and flight, and reclaims the lyric space as one of female desire… Kelly is a fearless poet, whose innovative use of the lyric form refreshes a tradition in danger of becoming moribund in Ireland.’ —Poetry Ireland Review

 ‘I have suggested an affinity between Kelly and Nuala Ní Dhomhnaill.
 She may also have learned something from Eiléan Ní Chuilleanáin, that other doyenne of contemporary Irish poetry… By any standard, Róisín Kelly’s Mercy is an impressive debut.
 It’s a collection that one needs to savour slowly and to which one can return with increasing pleasure.
 The language has cadence and focus.
 The images are burnished.
 She is, by turns, visionary, savvy and passionate.’ —London Grip